What do I most want?

-After graduation, I realized writing fantasy was another way to achieve my goals.
+After graduating from college, I realized writing fantasy was another way to achieve my goals.
 I began an unofficial, self-directed course of study.
 But I was trying to learn alone.

 About This Site

-One lesson I learned from RWA is that a writer can give back regardless of where she is in her writing career.
-I already knew that giving back was fun but I had convinced myself that because I lacked a publishing contract I also lacked the right to share what I was learning and had learned.
+One lesson I learned from that first writing group is that people can give back regardless of where we are in our writing careers.
+I already knew giving back was fun, but I had convinced myself that because I lacked a publishing contract, I also lacked the right to share what I was learning and had learned.

-To prove myself wrong, I started a blog and later started small writing contests on that blog.
+To prove myself wrong, I started a blog and later ran small writing contests on that blog.
 It was very fun.
-I even dared to share a few recent releases and to interview an author.
+I even dared to share a few purchase links to recent releases and to interview an author.

 About My Writing